zanedevore/aws-analytics-pipeline/README.md

 - **Scalability & HA**: Fully serverless, automatically scales with traffic, and avoids single points of failure.

 ---

+## Examples

+The `examples/` directory contains reference materials and scripts that demonstrate how the pipeline works end-to-end:

+- **`send_event_scripts/`**
+  Provides scripts for simulating event submission through the full pipeline.
+These scripts handle:
+  - Requesting a JWT token from the `/token` endpoint
+  - Using the token to send events to the `/events` endpoint
+  - Ensuring event data conforms to the expected schema

+- **`athena_queries/`**
+  Includes sample SQL queries designed for **Amazon Athena**, showing how data stored in S3 (in Parquet format and partitioned by time) can be queried efficiently.

+- **`schemas/`**
+  Contains JSON schema definitions (such as `glue-data-catalog-json-schema.json`) used for validating event data and registering schema information in the **AWS Glue Data Catalog**.

+These examples serve as practical references for testing the pipeline, verifying schema compliance, and exploring how data can be analyzed once ingested.
+They are not intended as production-ready code, but as demonstrations of how different components interact securely and efficiently.

 ## AWS Services Used